kruu-com/ISO17364/README.md

 | -            | 101101 | =     | 111101 | M     | 001101 | ]      | 011101 |
 | .            | 101110 | >     | 111110 | N     | 001110 | \<GS\> | 011110 |
 | /            | 101111 | ?     | 111111 | O     | 001111 | \<RS\> | 011111 |

+# Documentation

+## Structure

+An encoded string consists out of

+- Protocol Control (PC)
+  - Length (always 5 decimals - leading zeros if required!)
+  - Use Memory Indicator (0|1)
+  - XPC Indicator (0|1)
+  - Numbering System Identifier Toggle (0|1)
+  - Application Family Identifier (AFI)
+- Electronic Product Code (EPC)

+The length is the decimal representation of the word count of the EPC.
+A word has a length of 4 Hex chars.

+## Example

+String: `SPRC 4490`
+Encoded: `21A14D0483834D39C218`

+The actual data in the EPC is `4D0483834D39C218` (16 chars) which results in 4 words since one word as a length of 4 Hex chars.
+The decimal representation is `00100` since we need a length of 5 decimals with leading zeros.

+The Use Memory Indicator and XPC Indicator are 0 and the Numbering System Identifier Toggle is 1.

+The first part of the decimal representation of the PC is `00100001` which results in `21` hex.

+The Application Family Identifier for product tagging is `A1` as Hex.
+So the PC is `21A1`